Logan Botanic Garden

 If you have any queries relating to visitor facilities, please call us on +44 (0) 1776 860 231 or get in touch by using the enquiry form.

 There are different ways to support RBGE, choose the way which best suits you.
-Support us by being a Gift Aid visitor or by becoming a Member and enjoy free admission to our Glasshouses and Regional Gardens.
+Support us by being a Gift Aid visitor or by becoming a Member and enjoy many exclusive benefits.

 Support us